learn-co-curriculum/rails-layouts-and-templates/README.md

 end
 ```

-If you want to render your action template without a template, you can do the following:
+If you want to render your action template without a layout, you can do the following:

 ```ruby
 class ShoppingCartController < ApplicationController